 Heat the olive oil over medium heat in an 8-quart stockpot.
 Add onion and saute for about 5 minutes.
 Then add ginger, carrots, celery, and apples; saute 5 to 10 minutes more.

 Add the water, cooked pumpkin, pumpkin pie spice, salt, and pepper.
 Bring to a boil, then reduce heat to a simmer and cook for about 20 minutes, covered.

 Puree soup in batches.
 I like to have another 8-quart pot ready to go that I can pour the pureed soup into as I go.
 Serve with a swirl of coconut milk.

-*Notes: Using a homemade vegetable stock will make this soup richer.
-If you are on phase 3 of the diet you can use homemade chicken stock.
-Avoid using prepackaged vegetable broth while you are on the elimination diet.
+*Notes: Avoid using prepackaged vegetable broth while you are on the elimination diet.
 These often contain "natural flavors" and we don't know where those come from.

 Summer Vegetable Kitcheree